How to Pray The Rosary

 4. Because I want Signal Graces.
 That is just one of 15 benefits The B.V.M, told St. Dominic would accompany praying the Rosary daily.

-5. Some very inspirational people prayed and recommended the Rosary:
+5. Some very holy people prayed and recommended the Rosary:

 - Pope John Paul II